Josif-GitHub/Network-app/README.md

 <!-- My own markdown -->
 ### Features Left to Implement

+- All pages.
+Sign In feature for administrator to edit the content on the website.
 - Home page.
 Ability to add and remove what is displayed in this feed by the network administrator.
 - Activities page.
 Form for feedback on activities that already exist and form for new suggestions for activities that are requested.
 - Activities / Gallery page.
 Function for participants to upload their own pictures with comments on activities they have participated in.
 - Partners page.
-Function for organizations or administrator of the network to upload their own images with logos on organizations that are already with and / or new ones that have been added, so that they can become independent from a developer who does it for them.
+Function for the administrator of the network to upload images with logos on existing organizations or new ones that have joined the network.
 - Contact page.
 Increase the number of types of inputs in registration forms depending on the information requested as time goes on.
 - Add feedback forms where users of the application can make requests on how this communication channel can be improved, what is good, what should be fixed, what should be removed and what is missing to increase the quality of UX / UI.
 <!-- My own markdown / End -->